RealGeeks/wp_export_parser/README.md

 #Notes
  * `wp_eport_parser` will parse files iteratively so it *should* be able to handle really large exports.  `get_pages()` returns a generator.
  * `wp_export_parser` sometimes will return unicode strings for the blog contents.
+ * Tested with CPython 2.6 and 2.7, as well as Pypy.